renovatebot/renovate/website/docs/configuration-options.md

 ## stabilityThreshold

 This setting will specify whether or not to update a package based on the lifetime of the latest version.
-The update will take place only if the latest version release time is more recent than the specified stability threshold.
+The update will take place only if the latest version release time is less recent than the specified stability threshold.

 ## supportPolicy